wiseman/clj-pid/README.md

         (spit "wind.dat" (string/join "" lines))))))
 ```

-From the chart below, you can see the controller basically works
+From the chart below, you can see the controller basically works,
 though the parameters could probably use some tuning:

 ![Wind example chart](https://cdn.rawgit.com/wiseman/clj-pid/master/wind-example.svg?raw=true)